zed-industries/zed/docs/src/linux.md

 - `org.freedesktop.portal.Secret`, or `org.freedesktop.Secrets`

 Some window managers, such as `Hyprland`, don't provide a file picker by default.
 See [this list](https://wiki.archlinux.org/title/XDG_Desktop_Portal#List_of_backends_and_interfaces) as a starting point for alternatives. `KDE` doesn't implement the secret portal, installing `gnome-keyring` may solve this.

+### Could not start inotify

+Zed relies on inotify to watch your filesystem for changes.
+If you cannot start inotify then Zed will not work reliably.

+If you are seeing "too many open files" then first try `sysctl fs.inotify`.
+*  You should see that max_user_instances is 128 or higher (you can change the limit with `sudo sysctl fs.inotify.max_user_instances=1024`).
+Zed needs only 1 inotify instance.
+* You should see that `max_user_watches` is 8000 or higher (you can change the limit with `sudo sysctl fs.inotify.max_user_watches=64000`).
+Zed needs one watch per directory in all your open projects + one per git repository + a handful more for settings, themes, keymaps, extensions.

+It is also possible that you are running out of file descriptors.
+You can check the limits with `ulimit` and update them by editing `/etc/security/limits.conf`.